juanpc2018/Amiga-PPC-links/README.md

 The problem with 3.x rom is that is Bigger than 1024KB, and requires a file of the ROM to be outsde on the Boot drive, </br>
 unless someone creates a modified A4000 recreation board that allows Bigger EEPROMS, a dual 1MB instead of dual 512KB. </p>

+Runing and Emulated AmigaOS4.1 has limitations vs. HW: </br>
+New Hardware has drivers for New Video cards, much faster, emulated video cards are Not the same </br>
+FS-UAE PPC is limited to the old Picasso-IV or A4000 AGA chip emulation </br>
+Emulation does Not allow to use Newer ZZ9000 "faster 100% compatible to Picasso-IV", with built in scan doubler, VGA out, 1Gb Ethernet, </br>
+future USB Firmware upgrade. </p>

+New X5000 Hardware allows to install Faster / Newer Radeon HD / RX </br>
+New & old A4000 allow Newer / Faster ZZ9000 Zorro3 cards. </br>
+Emulation does Not. </br>
+JIT Compiler option in FS-UAE allows to Skip some steps, and Run Faster CPU, but does Not work with MMU.</p>

 #2.